 • You will have a frequent or continuous leakage of water, or it could be a gush.
 It can be a large or small amount.
 Sometimes it is hard to tell if you are leaking water through your vagina, or if it is very clear urine that is uncontrolled.
 Sometimes the baby may be positioned on your bladder and can cause you to have incontinence.
-Please contact us if you feel you need to be evaluated.
+Put a pad on and if soaked in 15 minutes, please call the office.